SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/camera_controller.md

 | **StopCameras**   | `object`    | Any item sent to this `BehaviorSubject` immediately stops camera acquisition.      |

 #### Usage
-Create a `GroupWorkflow` with an appropriate name, e.g. `"VideoController"`.
+Create a `GroupWorkflow` and give it an appropriate name, e.g. "VideoController".
 Inside, place a `CameraController (Aeon.Video)` node, externalise all properties, and connect it to the `WorkflowOutput`.

 ![Aeon.Acquisition.CameraController](../../workflows/videoController.svg)